-The Group financial statements have been prepared in accordance with International Financial Reporting standards (IFRS) and IFRS Interpretations Committee (IFRS IC) as adopted by the European Union and the Companies Act 2006 applicable to companies reporting under IFRS.
+The Group financial statements have been prepared in accordance with UK-adopted international accounting standards and, if relevant, with International Financial Reporting Standards as issued by the IASB in conformity with the requirements of the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention except where the measurement of balances at fair value is required as explained below.